Estimated Reading Time: 10 Minutes

-As a personal trainer, I often meet people who have gone through many cycles of activity vs complete inactivity.
+As an online personal trainer, I often meet people who have been through many cycles of activity vs complete inactivity.

-The human body isn’t the kind of asset where you can store it away and come back to it later to find it in the same condition you left it.
+But it’s crucial because the longer we stay inactive, the more we stand to lose.
+Unfortunately, the human body isn’t the kind of asset that you can store away and return to later and find in the condition you left it.

-For example, if you bought a classic car or a piece of art, you could lock it up in a garage or a vault for a year, come back to it and it’ll be in the same physical condition and might even have increased in value.
+Let’s say you treated yourself to a classic car or a piece of art that you’ve always wanted.
+You could lock it up in a garage or a vault for a year, and as long as it’s been left in a good spot, when you return to it, it’ll be in the same physical condition, not only that but if you’ve chosen wisely, it might even have increased in value.

-The way inactivity plays out may be best described as T'hat which we don’t use we lose' this is the natural law of entropy and acts on us all equally.
+The way inactivity plays out physically might be best phrased as ‘That which we don’t use, we lose’ and that’s down to the natural law of entropy, acting on us all equally.

-If we go into periods of inactivity, the law of entropy sets in and we stand to lose ground on performance, lose hard-earned muscle, and could even develop an enhanced risk of more serious health issues.
+If we go into sustained periods of inactivity, the law of entropy sets in and we stand to lose ground on performance, lose hard-earned muscle, and could even elevate our risk of more serious health issues.

-All of these factors mean that you really want to try to avoid your activity level dropping to zero at all costs.
-Consistency is king.
+All of this means you really ought to try to avoid your activity level ever dropping to zero at all costs.

-When times get tough, my advice is always to find what you might consider a ‘fall back’ position, i.e. a base or minimum level of activity that you will still maintain, even if circumstances mean that you have to deviate from your ideal training program.
+When times get tough, and you can feel the grip on your exercise regime slipping, my advice is always to establish what we might consider a ‘fallback’ position, i.e. a base or minimum level of activity that you will still maintain, even if circumstances dictate that you have to deviate from your full training program.
+Another way of saying this would be that you should establish, respect and maintain your ‘fundamentals’

-Having a plan in place to ensure that you maintain at least a minimal amount of activity will help you avoid losing a lot of the health, fitness, muscle and even mental health progress that you’ve worked for.
+Having a strategy in place to ensure you maintain at least a minimal amount of activity will help you avoid losing a lot of the health, fitness, muscle and even mental health progress that you’ve worked so hard for.
+Because when you allow things to go to nil is when you stand to take all of the heavy losses.

-Of course, this 'fall back' position is something that can be implemented in future, but what if you're in a place where you're looking to return to exercise now?
+Of course, this ‘fallback’ position is something that can be established as best practice in the future.
+But what if you’ve been out of training for some time and need to return to exercise now?

-The first thing to note is that you shouldn’t try to come back at your peak.
-You have to consider yourself de-conditioned.
+The first thing to note is that you shouldn’t try to return to the same level of performance as you were at your peak.
+You have to acknowledge that due to the lack of activity, you are at the very least temporarily de-conditioned.

 Your strength, fitness and perhaps even range of motion is likely to have reduced over time, and that is entirely normal.

-In addition to a noticeably different performance, you’ll experience more muscle aching than usual when returning to exercise.
+In addition to a noticeably different performance, you’ll experience more muscle aching than usual when returning to exercise which is why we’re starting with the type of exercise less likely to cause this.

 Again, this is normal and, unfortunately, just par for the course.